Team

 David Kelso

-David Kelso, PhD, serves as a Clinical Professor of Biomedical Engineering in the McCormick School of Engineering and Applied Science at Northwestern University.
-Dr. Kelso is a cofounder and was the prior Chief Executive Officer of Minute Molecular Diagnostics, Inc. He was Chief Scientist at Baxter Healthcare’s Pandex Division from 1986 to 1992 after founding Pandex Laboratories.
-Professor Kelso was also a cofounder of an intrapreneurial group at Abbott Laboratories, which developed the TDx system and created the company’s therapeutic drug monitoring business.
+David Kelso, PhD, serves on the Advisory Board.
+Dr. Kelso also serves as a Clinical Professor of Biomedical Engineering in the McCormick School of Engineering and Applied Science at Northwestern University.
+Dr. Kelso has been involved in assay system development for more than 25 years.
+In 2006, Dr. Kelso’s CIGHT was selected as one of the 43 recipients of the Grand Challenges in Global Health grants awarded by the Bill & Melinda Gates Foundation.
+Before joining Northwestern, Professor Kelso developed several medical devices for the healthcare industry.
+He was Chief Scientist at Baxter Healthcare’s Pandex Division from 1986 to 1992 and directed the team of engineers and scientists that developed a high-throughput, multi-channel blood screening system which detected HIV, hepatitis and other infectious diseases.
+In 1981, Professor Kelso founded Pandex Laboratories and served as its president until 1986, when it was acquired by Baxter.
+The company developed, manufactured and sold analytical systems for biomedical research, which included instruments and reagents for performing fluorescence immunoassays, cellular analysis and other research procedures.
+Prior to his biotech venture, Professor Kelso was a cofounder of an intrapreneurial group at Abbott Laboratories which developed the TDx system and created the company’s therapeutic drug monitoring business.
 At Abbott, he also developed the first microprocessor-controlled enzyme immunoassay analyzer, Quantum, leading the industry away from radioactive assays.

 Sally Mcfall